Foundation Course in acting

 No. You should apply for a place in the year before the September you wish to begin your training.

 15. How do I pay for the tuition fees?

-16. If I get a place on the Foundation in Acting Programme, do I automatically get a place on the BA in Acting the following year?
+16. If I get a place on the Foundation Course in Acting, do I automatically get a place on the BA in Acting the following year?